bopen/leaflet-area-selection/README.md

 User can continue adding vertexes to the polygon (min length is 3) until the whole required area is covered.<br>
 To complete the polygon drawing phase user must click on the first (green) point created.

-Alternatively: on the first click you can drag&drop and directly create a square shape.
+Alternatively: on the first click you can drag&drop and directly create a square shape (_note_: this method is not currently working on mobile!).

 ### Fix and change polygon shape